IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/running_tests.rst

 type in a simple command without knowing the internals.
 This means you can run tests by using the ``make`` command.

-Because the BlenderBIM Add-on depends on IfcOpenShell, it is advised to also run tests for IfcOpenShell and its Python bindings, which is not covered in this document.
+Because Bonsai depends on IfcOpenShell, it is advised to also run tests for IfcOpenShell and its Python bindings, which is not covered in this document.

 Core tests
 ----------